ahidashrafs/ahidashrafs/README.md

 # Hi, I'm Ahid Ashraf Sami

-I am a final year Civil and Environmental Engineering student focusing on water resources and spatial data.As a GIS enthusiast I use spatial data and satellite imagery to map flood hazards, locate optimal groundwater recharge zones, and analyze how urban growth impacts natural drainage networks.
+I am a final year **Civil and Environmental Engineering** student focusing on water resources and spatial data.
+As a **GIS** enthusiast I use spatial data and satellite imagery to map flood hazards, locate optimal groundwater recharge zones, and analyze how urban growth impacts natural drainage networks.

 ---

-### 🚀 Technical Focus Areas
+### Focus Areas:
 The list below shows my primary areas of interest and project application:

  **1. Spatial Hydrology & Flood Modeling**